 However, many call their cannabis overly expensive and sub-par quality.

 For months the MSO GTI has sought to establish a dispensary in Verona.
 However, their deal in Verona fell through.

 They first presented the plan for a site in town in May.

-“After many hours of negotiations regarding the terms of GTI’s operations, the parties have been unable to reach an amicable agreement,” a township official said.
+“After many hours of negotiations regarding the terms of GTI’s operations.
+The parties have been unable to reach an agreement,” an official said.
 “At this time, negotiations have ceased.”

-A spirited letter from a prohibitionist foe scared possibly pro-medical marijuana supporters.
-The letter complained that the names of cannabis products sounded too child-friendly as if a child could go in and buy cannabis as easy candy is purchased at the corner drug store.
+A letter from a prohibitionist foe scared possibly pro-medical marijuana supporters.
+The letter complained names of cannabis products sounded too child-friendly.
+As if a child could go in and buy cannabis as easy candy is purchased at the corner drug store.

 Thus, a small amount of opposition easily tapped into long, deep-seated prohibitionist attitudes.
-This is what happens when you have one company that is not seeking to build public support by flooding public speakers at a town meeting, putting up signs, and writing letters to the editor of the local paper asking permission on a hot button issue.
+This is what happens when a company is not building public support by flooding public speakers at a town meeting, putting up signs, and writing letters to the editor of the local paper asking permission on a hot-button issue.